Phone: 0161 214 1500

 Year of call: 2008Book BarristerDownload Details

 Elisabeth read Law at the University of Manchester and was called to the Bar by Middle Temple in 2008 having received the JJ Powell prize from Middle Temple in recognition of her bar vocational course results.
-She is an elected member of the Bar Council, and sits on the Social Mobility Committee and Young Barristers’ Committee.
+She sits on the following committees:

 Family - Finance

 Matrimonial finance now makes up over half of Elisabeth’s practice.

 Elisabeth is regularly instructed at all stages of financial remedy proceedings including pre-issue.
 Elisabeth also receives instructions to advise on settlement offers, to act on behalf of parties within applications for freezing orders and for variation and enforcement of financial orders.

 Elisabeth regularly represents high net worth parties and is frequently instructed in cases involving complex company structures and significant rental portfolios.

 Elisabeth routinely acts on behalf of appellants and respondents to appeals to the Social Security and Child Support Tribunal in relation to CSA/CMS assessments.
 Elisabeth is regularly instructed to advise at initial stages as to prospects of success.

 Elisabeth has consistently achieved success in the Lower Tier Social Security and Child Support Tribunal and has represented parties on a number of appeals to the Upper-Tier Social Security and Child Support Tribunal.
 She is willing to provide in-house training with regard to the complex nature of CMS appeals.

 A snapshot of her recent cases are as follows: